Carrivodbx/Carrivodbx/replit.md

 ## Overview

 Carivoo is a web-based marketplace connecting luxury car rental agencies with clients.
-The platform features a premium Dubai/GTA 6-inspired design aesthetic with vibrant neon colors (pink, violet, turquoise).
+The platform features a sophisticated, sober and elegant design aesthetic with black and silver colors for a premium, luxurious look.
 It supports two user roles: agencies that list vehicles and clients who browse and book rentals.
 The application includes integrated payment processing via Stripe and a premium subscription model for agencies.

 ## User Preferences